noahehall/theBookOfNoah/0current/architectural thinking/devops/devops.md

   - push notifications from your systems & process automation cycles into your chat client

 - shadow IT: teams deliberately bypassing processes & formalities just to get shit done
-- conways law: melvin conway: organizations which design systems, are constrained to produce designs which are copies fo the communicatoin structures of these organizations
+- conways law: melvin conway: organizations which design systems, are constrained to produce designs which are copies of the communication structures of these organizations
   - i.e. systems align themselves to communication boundaries; sales systems, ops systems, dev systems, biz systems, etc.
 - process boundaries: ...